semibroiled/RPN-Stack-in-C--/README.md

 ## 2. Using the program

 ### 2.1.
-Compiling and Running the Program
+Compiling and Running the Program in Terminal with GCC

+#### 2.1.1.
+Compiling RPN Calculator in Command Line to build/bin/

-The code is separated into three files.
-The script running the calculator is in the main file.
+The code is separated into 5 files.
+The script running the calculator is in the main.cpp file.
-With a C++ compiler, such as GCC or Clang, compile the individual files in the same path in terminal.
+With a C++ compiler, such as GCC or Clang, compile the individual files *.cpp in the path `./src/` in terminal.
+For this, I assume to be using a GCC compiler already in PATH on a Mac Computer.

 Explained step by step,
-1) Go to the path with the files in terminal
+1) Go to the path with the files in terminal in root directory `RPN Stack in C++`
 2) Compile files into object files
-3) Run `g++ -c rpn_caculator.cpp`
-4) Run `g++ -c main.cpp`
+2a)) Run `g++ -c src/rpn_caculator.cpp`, assuming you're in the root `.` directory 2b)) Run `g++ -c src/main.cpp`

-This generates a main.o and rpn_calculator.o file in your directory
+This generates a `main.o` and `rpn_calculator.o` file in your root directory

-6) Link the two files into an executable with `g++ -o calc main.o rpn_calculator.o`
+3) Link the two files into an executable in the build/bin/ directory; `g++ -o build/bin/calc main.o rpn_calculator.o`

-This makes a binary executable calc in your path
+This makes a binary executable named calc in the specified path.
+This name can be anything.

-7) Run the executable with `./calc` and follow through the instructions
+4) Run the executable with `build/bin/calc` and follow through the instructions in program

-At any time, type exit to quit the program from the terminal, help for further instructions on how to operate the program.
-Here's an excerpt from the help files on running the program
+At any time,
+- type exit to quit the program from the terminal,
+- help for further instructions on how to operate the program.

+Here's an excerpt from the help files on running the program.
-Normally, I would have already compiled the calc binary exectuable.
-So, steps 1 through 6 are done for you.
-And you would only need to do the 7th step to hop into the executable.

 ```
 Enter a valid postfix expression.
 Type exit to to quit.
 Type help to get additonal instructions